I have worked at United Parcel Service for most of my career and plan on transitioning into a corporate research and design roll.

 During my time at the University of North Texas College of Visual Arts and Design I have worked on several UX Research and Design projects.

-Human-centered field recesearch comes naturally for a participatory anthrpologist like myself.
-Those Immersive lived experiences help me empathize with others and discover value streams and success metrics.
+Human-centered field research comes naturally for a participatory anthropologist.
+Those Immersive lived experiences help me empathize with others, discovering value streams and success metrics.

-As a life-long learner and inventor, naturally designing all types of products systems, services and experiences.
+As a life-long learner I'm fascinated with the design of products, systems, services and experiences.

-Most of the projects, I've worked on, whether for local, corporate, or startup clients, included graphic and brand identity design.
+Most of the projects I worked on during school were for local, corporate, or startup clients, including graphic and brand identity design.